samber/hot/README.md

 Each cache layer implements the `pkg/base.InMemoryCache[K, V]` interface.
 Combining multiple encapsulation has a small cost (~1ns per call), but offers great customization.

-We highly recommended to use `hot.HotCache[K, V]` instead of lower layers.
+We highly recommend using `hot.HotCache[K, V]` instead of lower layers.

 ### Eviction policies